Alphonso Davies: 2018–19: Vancouver to Munich

 On July 25, 2018, Vancouver announced that it had agreed to a multi-million-dollar transfer of Davies to Bundesliga club Bayern Munich, with Davies seeing out the 2018 MLS season with Vancouver, before joining Bayern in January 2019.
 The base fee for the transfer was US$13.5 million, with performance-related bonuses that total $22 million, a then-record for MLS, later eclipsed by the transfer of Miguel Almirón to Newcastle United.
 Davies had his first training session with Bayern on November 21, 2018, and debuted on January 12, 2019, against Borussia Mönchengladbach in the Telekom Cup championship finale, which Bayern won on penalties following a scoreless draw.
 Davies made his Bundesliga debut on January 27 against VfB Stuttgart, appearing as a late substitute for Kingsley Coman in a 3–1 victory.
 He scored his first goal for Bayern on March 17, netting the final goal in a 6–0 rout of Mainz 05.
 In doing so, and at the age of 18 years, 4 months and 15 days, he became the youngest player since Roque Santa Cruz, twenty years prior, to score for the club.
-He is the first Canadian international to score for Bayern.
+He is the first Canada international to score for Bayern.
 On May 18, 2019, Davies won his first Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 A week later, Davies won his first DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 Davies was not selected for the match day squad.